-The Wet Tropics is a key region in the efforts to improve water quality flowing off the land into the Great Barrier Reef lagoon.
+The Wet Tropics is a key focus in the efforts to reduce contaminants running off the land into the Great Barrier Reef lagoon.

-The Great Barrier Reef Water Science Taskforce identified climate change as the biggest long term threat to the Reef.
+- While the Great Barrier Reef Water Science Taskforce identified climate change as the biggest long term threat to the Reef, other stressors such poor water quality is also a risk.

-As a community we can help build the Reef's resilience against the affects of climate change by removing other stressors such as pollutants.
+As a community we can help build the Reef's resilience against the affects of climate change by removing other stressors such as contaminants.

 In recent years much of the effort to improve water quality has been targeted towards working with farmers to reduce nitrogen, pesticides and sediment runoff into the Reef lagoon and, while some progress has been made, it is not enough to meet the ambitious water quality targets set by the Queensland Government.